RoccoFortuna/giochi_di_ingegno/README.md

 ## Conclusions
 The program worked to the extent that a solution was found, but many more are probably out there waiting for my recursion to dig deeper.
-Future work could involve running the recursion with higher memory/processing resources, or splitting the search of the gigantic state-space throughout multiple random initializations in a Monte Carlo-like approach, to explore different regions of the state space on separate runs.
+Future work could involve running the recursion with higher memory/processing resources, or splitting the search of the gigantic state-space throughout multiple random initializations in a Monte Carlo-like approach, to explore different regions of the state-space on separate runs.